Innovation Challenge

 The Innovation Challenge is a competitive program designed to foster innovation, research, creativity, and collaboration as students tackle real-world contemporary questions of importance in neuroscience and work together to develop a novel hypothesis and research proposal toward new solutions.

-Congratulations to all the 2023-2024 finalists!
+Congratulations to the 2024-2025 finalists!

 Eligibility